RadimPesa/pdxfinder-docker/README.md

 <code>http:/localhost:8080/data/search</code>

+Logs can be checked with

+<code>docker-compose logs</code>

+## Importing data
+This repository includes initial dummy data to start with.
+To start with your own data exchange file /neo4j-data/graph.tgz with preferred dataset before starting deployment.

+### Creating data

-To import data, copy files to import-data directory, get into container with
+To create neo4j databases files, copy json files to import-data directory, get into container with

 <code>docker exec -it container_name /bin/bash</code>